frederic-perez/AmE-dictionary/data/dictionary.md

 __materfamilias__ _n_ A female head of a family or tribe. _Syn_ matriarch _As materfamilias, my grandmother calls the shots on holidays like Thanksgiving, and no one dares question her._
 __materiel__ _n_ Equipment and supplies of a military force.
 __maternity leave__
+__materteral__ _adj_ /muh-TUHR-tuhr-uhl/ [:scroll: From Latin matertera (maternal aunt), from mater- (mother).]
+Characteristic of, or in the manner of, an aunt.
+This word is the feminine counterpart of the word avuncular (like an uncle).
 __matey__
 __matinee__ _n_ :three::hammer: (matinees) _The matinees were killing him._
 __matriarch__ _n_ :two::hammer: